peterhajas/Genesis/servers/README.rst

 * project() - Lists all available projects on the system.

-* files(project) - Lists all files & metadata for the project
+* files(project, branch='') - Lists all files & metadata for the project.
+  Can optionally specify which branch, which will checkout the given branch.

+* branches(project) - Lists all branches available for the project.

 * download(project, filepath) - Downloads the given file.
 All data downloaded is assumed to be plain/text.